guitar repairs and set ups

 This setup is for an acoustic guitar and I just found that the bass string gave a better sound - you could use a heavy guitar string such as those in a 7string or baritone set particularly on electric guitar.

-- Now the tricky bit ;
+Now the tricky bit: guitar nut

-You need to enlarge the nut slots for the outside four strings (you could do this yourself but it's a little bit hazardous and you might want to entrust this job to your local luthier)
+(you could do this yourself but it's a little bit hazardous and you

 For some other interesting tunings see my Tunings page